dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 }
 ```

-What we want is for this to always return `0x0F` when booting macOS, so we want to make an SSDT that will return `GPHD == Zero` in macOS.
+Here we would want to set `GPHD` to `Zero` so that 0x0F is returned.

 ## Edits to the sample SSDT